Djeanii/leaflet-challenge/.ipynb_checkpoints/README-checkpoint.md

 * Future Enhancements

 ## **Project Structure**
-leaflet-challenge/
+* leaflet-challenge/

-|
-│ Starter_Code
+* Starter_Code
-|    |-Images
+   * -Images
-|    |- index.html             # Main HTML file that loads the map
+    * - index.html             # Main HTML file that loads the map
-|    |- static/
+   * - static/
-|       |-- css/
+      * -- css/
-|       │   |--- style.css      # CSS for map styling
+       *   --- style.css      # CSS for map styling
-|       |-- js/
+       * -- js/
-|           |--- logic.js       # JavaScript logic to load and display earthquake data
+          * --- logic.js       # JavaScript logic to load and display earthquake data
-| LICENSE
+* LICENSE
-| README.md
+* README.md
 ## **Installation**:
-* 1. Clone this repository to your local machine:
+*  Clone this repository to your local machine:
       - "git clone https://github.com/yourusername/leaflet-challenge.git
 "
-* 2. Open the project directory:
+*  Open the project directory:
      - "cd leaflet-challenge"

 ## **Usage**
-* 1. Open index.html in your browser using a local server to enable fetching of GeoJSON data.
+*  Open index.html in your browser using a local server to enable fetching of GeoJSON data.
-* 2. The map will load and display earthquake data from the past 7 days, fetched from the USGS API.
+*  The map will load and display earthquake data from the past 7 days, fetched from the USGS API.
-* 3. You can click on each earthquake marker for additional details, such as:
+*  You can click on each earthquake marker for additional details, such as:
     * -Location
     * -Magnitude
     * -Depth

 ## **Interactive Features**
 * -Magnitude Scaling: Earthquake markers scale in size based on magnitude, making larger earthquakes more prominent.